Wednesday’s ‘General Hospital’ Spoilers: Kim Reaches Out And Neil Nudges Alexis

 Granted, General Hospital spoilers have also suggested that Julian and Alexis could still find their way back to one another some day.
 He is with Kim for now, but Oscar’s passing may turn out to be too much for the romance to survive.

 Wednesday’s episode also contains drama with Sam, Shiloh, and Jason, as well as with Willow and Chase along with Jax’s return.
-General Hospital spoilers suggest that there’s a lot of great stuff on the way and viewers will have plenty to buzz over.
+General Hospital spoilers suggest that there’s a lot of great stuff on the way, and viewers will have plenty to buzz over.